tech4ai/t4ai-signature-detect-server/README.md

     InferencePipeline --> BasePredictor : uses
 ```

 ## 🔒 Limit Endpoint Access

-To limit access to some protocols of the server, you can use the `--http-restricted-api` or `--grpc-restricted-protocol` flags.
-This will restrict the determined protocol to only allow acces by a <restricted-key>=<restricted-value> pair in the request headers.

-In this project the [`entrypoint.sh`](entrypoint.sh) script is configured to use the `--http-restricted-api` flag with the `admin-key` as the restricted key and the value defined in the `.env` file.
-The GRPC protocol is disabled with the `--allow-grpc=false` flag.
+To control access to specific server protocols, the server uses the `--http-restricted-api` and `--grpc-restricted-protocol` flags.
+These flags ensure that only requests containing the required `admin-key` header with the correct value will have access to restricted endpoints.

+- Checkout the triton documentation for more information on [Limit Endpoint Access (BETA)](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/customization_guide/inference_protocols.html#limit-endpoint-access-beta)

+In this project, the entrance configuration restricts access to the following endpoints via both HTTP and GRPC protocols:

+### Restricted Endpoints:
+- model-repository
+- model-config
+- shared-memory
+- statistics
+- trace

+### Entry Point Configuration

+The [**`entrypoint.sh`**](entrypoint.sh) script is configured to restrict access to the server's administrative endpoints.
+The access control is enforced via both HTTP and GRPC protocols, ensuring that only requests containing the `admin-key` header with the correct value will be allowed.

 ```bash
 tritonserver \